arq5x/bits/README.rst

 =====

 1. If you want to run the BITS CUDA Monte Carlo simulation tool for a single pairwise comparison of two BED files, run the following, where -n is the number of MC iterations and -g is the name and size of each chromosome.

     bin/bits_test_cuda -a a.bed -b b.bed -g chrom.sizes -n 1000

+2. If you want to run the BITS CUDA Monte Carlo simulation tool for a _many_ pairwise comparison of multiple BED files, just create a shell script that loops over every pairwise set of files and calls the program as above.
+For
+    example:

+    for file1 in `cat file_list.txt`
+    do
+        for file2 in `cat file_list.txt`
+        do
+            bin/bits_test_cuda -a $file1 -b $file2 -g chrom.sizes -n 1000
+        done
+    done